 Insuring your church, its ministries, and all of their church-related activities is important.
-Church insurance is the best way to protect your church from the risks of liability and injuries that could otherwise be catastrophic to your church.
+Church insurance is one way to protect your church from the risks of liability and injuries that could otherwise be catastrophic to your church.

 What Does Church Insurance Cover?